d-tecnolife/rbooth/README.md

 Implementation:

 - Picture taken will be temporarily cached on a server for image manipulation with local tool calls
-- Store photos on the locally mounted media volume at `/mnt/storage/media/rbooth` after editing/confirmation
+- Store photos on the locally mounted media volume after editing/confirmation
 - Application pulls photos from the mounted storage to display on the board

 Scope: